Sara Duterte: Early years

 Sara Zimmerman Duterte was born at Davao Doctors Hospital in Davao City on May 31, 1978.
 She is the second child to then-lawyer later president Rodrigo Duterte and flight attendant Elizabeth Zimmerman.
-Her great-grandfather was German American, having fled to the Philippines from the United States.
+Her maternal great-grandfather was German American, having fled to the Philippines from the United States.

-Growing up in what she called a "broken family", she has spoken of her "love-hate relationship" with her father when she was a student due to her disapproval for his womanizing tendencies and late night habits.
-Once he left his wife Elizabeth in the 1990s, Sara stayed with her mother, and up to the time she was mayor, Sara considered her relationship with her father as "not very close".
+Growing up in what she called a "broken family", Duterte has spoken of her "love-hate relationship" with her father when she was a student due to her disapproval for his womanizing tendencies and late night habits.
+On the evening of February 25, 1986, at age seven, she and her siblings were brought by Rodrigo to the San Pedro Cathedral to join in celebrations of the ouster of President Ferdinand Marcos by the People Power Revolution, in which her grandmother Soledad took part, with Sara remembering her father to have said: "Timan-i ninyo ning gabhiona ni.
+Ayaw ninyo kalimti" (lit.
+'Remember this night.
+Do not forget it').
+In 1994, her brother Paolo left the family without explanation to raise his first son (Omar Vincent) with Lovelie Sangkola for the next five years.
+Once Rodrigo left his wife Elizabeth in the 1990s, Sara stayed with her mother, and up to the time she was mayor, Sara considered her relationship with her father as "not very close".
 Despite this, Rodrigo considered Sara to be his favorite child, and placed high value on the education she and her brothers received.

 Education and law career

 Duterte attended San Pedro College, majoring in BS Respiratory Therapy, and graduated in 1999; in her inaugural speech as mayor of Davao City, Duterte said she originally wanted to be a pediatrician instead of a politician.
 She later took up a law degree from San Beda College but transferred to the San Sebastian College – Recoletos, where she graduated in May 2005.
-In 2005, Duterte passed the Philippine Bar Examination.
+In 2005, Duterte passed the Philippine Bar examination, with a score of 80 percent.
 She then worked for a few months as a court attorney at the office of Supreme Court Associate Justice Romeo Callejo Sr.